0xPb1/test1/_notes/resume.md

   - **PRODUCT SECURITY ENGINEER**
   - Bangalore
   - *May 2022 – Present*
-    - Responsible for overseeing the security aspects of the authentication service.
+    - Responsible for overseeing the security aspects of the core authentication service.
-    - Security lead for the new `<product>`, ensuring its protection against potential threats.
+    - Built Security for a new `product` in the company, ensuring its protection against potential threats.
-    - Handling the bug bounty program, encouraging security researchers to report vulnerabilities and rewarding their discoveries.
+    - Managing the bug bounty program, Implementing services essential for it's operation, encouraging security researchers to report vulnerabilities and rewarding their discoveries.
+    -  automation around the bug bounty management
     - Managing security-related audits for various entities.
+    - Organize and oversee annual Capture The Flag (CTF) competition and challenges within the company.

 - **Learnyst Bangalore**
   - **SECURITY TESTING ENGINEER INTERN**